MARKETNG 2506 - Building & Managing Brands

 - Assessment must maintain academic standards.

-Assessment Task Due Weighting Learning Outcome Mid-Semester quiz (Individual Assessment)
+Assessment Task Due Weighting Learning Outcome Early Semester quizzes (Individual Assessment)

 (Assessment in four parts)